 These months combine the convenience of peak season with pleasant weather but remember hotels and flights will be more expensive as these are peak seasons in my opinion.

 The heat in Italy is different from the heat in the states so while the 80s and 90s don’t sound that bad trust me it is!

 Florence is an Old World city, so it’s no surprise it’s got the historic hotels to match.
-Some occupy former Renaissance-era palazzos, some stand grand, overlooking the Arno River.
+Some occupy former Renaissance-era palazzos, and some stand grand, overlooking the Arno River.

 Others still are just outside the city, ready to fulfill every dream you’ve had of staying in a Tuscan villa.
 Yet, that’s not all there is to Florence and its hotel scene.

 Equally worthy of attention are some decidedly modern offerings: Hotels that leverage location and smart amenities, aware that access and ease of use are just as built into the concept of luxury as a high thread count and a spacious tub.

 Whether it’s a romantic rooftop pied-à-Terre in the Centro Storico, an eclectic hideout in the ultra-hip Oltrarno, a mod hostel compound near the train station, or a quiet villa oasis in a nearby hill town, I’ve got you covered for every kind of budget, mood, and vibe.

 I hope my list of Florence’s best hotels in Florence has helped you decide where to stay.